A survey of statistical learning techniques as applied to inexpensive pediatric Obstructive Sleep Apnea data: Results

 \paragraph{Results: Classification with Craniofacial Data}

-See Table \ref{tab:CF1} for the results of various classification methods on the craniofacial data set that was a subset of the combined data set.
+Table \ref{tab:CF1} displays results of various classification methods applied to craniofacial data.
+Overall, unlike survey data, there was no one method that stood out over the rest in the overall performance, with multiple methods achieving the highest value for each measure.

+Support vector machines and DT had the best accuracy (0.70 $\pm$ 0.06), GNB, SHNB and DT produced the best PPV (0.78 $\pm$ 0.07, 0.78 $\pm$ 0.08, 0.78 $\pm$ 0.08), NNET and RF tied for best NPV (0.77 $\pm$ 0.09), SVM and DT shared the best sensitivity (0.76 $\pm$ 0.10, 0.76 $\pm$ 0.11), and LR had the best specificity (0.71 $\pm$ 0.16).
+Note that GNB and SHNB had the highest F1 score (0.74 $\pm$ 0.04 and 0.74 $\pm$ 0.05 respectively), with a competitive accuracy, producing the best division of the two classes amongst the methods explored.

-Overall, unlike in survey data, there was no one dominant method that performed consistently in classification using craniofacial data.
-In fact, in every measure, a different method achieved the highest score.
-Support vector machines and SHNB both had a mean accuracy of about 0.72$\pm$ 0.05, Naive Bayes had the best PPV of 0.79 $\pm$ 0.06, neural nets and random forests tied for NPV at 0.79 $\pm$ 0.09, manifold learning had the best sensitivity of 0.88, and decision trees had the best specificity of 0.73 $\pm$ 0.09.
-Compared to the best performances in these measures in survey data, the means are lower and the standard deviations are larger.
-In other words, the performance is worse and less stable.
+It follows that if we only use craniofacial data, DT and SVM have the lowest false negative rates helping identify patients with no OSA, while LR, surprisingly, produces the lowest false positives (followed closely by LDA and NNET) whence being ideal for identifying subjects who do have OSA.
+Compared to the best performances in these measures in survey data, the means of measures are lower and the standard deviations are larger, indicating that the performance is worse and less stable.

+For the unsupervised methods, CCC and DBSCAN classifies almost all data into one cluster, thereby producing almost no information and achieving ARIs close to 0.
+Spectral clustering continues to perform poorly with an accuracy of 53\% falling below the no information rate of 58\%.
+CkNN and Threshold $q_k$ performed the best with identical results.
+Both had an accuracy of 0.71\%, a sensitivity of 0.88\% and a F1 score of 78\% beating the supervised methods.
+These scores indicate that out of all methods, CkNN and Threshold $q_k$ are best at dividing the patients into the two classes overall and can help exclude OSA in subjects that do not have it.
+However, a low ARI score of 0.1536 indicates that the results are not much better than random clustering.
+Further, these methods suffer a low specificity of 0.43.

-We can conclude that, while the craniofacial data can aid in diagnosis, it cannot be used alone.
-On the one hand, the poor results of classification in craniofacial data may be a self-fulfilling prophesy: OSA diagnosis in the studies is based on both the questions and craniofacial measurements.
-Therefore, there exists points with all normal craniofacial measurements but that were still diagnosed with OSA.
-On the other hand, the existence of OSA patients and controls having the exact same craniofacial measurements indicates craniofacial data by itself cannot be used to distinguish the two groups.
+We can conclude that while the craniofacial data can aid in diagnosis, it cannot be used alone.
+On the one hand, the poor results of classification in craniofacial data may be a self-fulfilling prophesy: OSA diagnosis in the clinical studies is based on both, the questions and the craniofacial measurements.
+Therefore, there exist patients who have normal craniofacial measurements but were still diagnosed with OSA.
+On the other hand, the existence of OSA patients and controls having the exact same craniofacial measurements indicates that craniofacial data by itself cannot be used to distinguish the two groups.
+Additionally, unsupervised methods seem to produce the best results on this data, granted the clusters are labelled in an optimal manner.